 A recent study reported that the probiotic supplement industry is projected to reach 64 billion US dollars by the year 2023.
 (31)

-This section will answer all the important questions about probiotic supplements so you can make an informed decision on whether you'd benefit from adding such a supplement to your routine.
+This section will answer all the important questions about probiotic supplements so you can decide whether you'd benefit from adding such a supplement to your routine.

 How Do You Know If You Need a Probiotic Supplement?